Farama-Foundation/Gymnasium-Robotics/README.md

 The documentation website is at [robotics.farama.org](https://robotics.farama.org/), and we have a public discord server (which we also use to coordinate development work) that you can join here: [https://discord.gg/YymmHrvS](https://discord.gg/YymmHrvS)

-## Environments

-Gymnasium-Robotics includes the following groups of environments:

-* [Fetch](https://robotics.farama.org/envs/#fetch-environments) - A collection of environments with a 7-DoF robot arm that has to perform manipulation tasks such as Reach, Push, Slide or Pick and Place.
-* [Shadow Dexterous Hand](https://robotics.farama.org/envs/#shadow-dexterous-hand-environments) - A collection of environments with a 24-DoF anthropomorphic robotic hand that has to perform object manipulation tasks with a cube, egg-object, or pen.
-* [Shadow Hand Dexterous with Touch Sensors](https://robotics.farama.org/envs/#hand-environments-with-touch-sensors) - Variations of the `Shadow Dexterous Hand` environments that include data from 92 touch sensors in the observation space.

 ## Installation

 To install the Gymnasium-Robotics environments use `pip install gymnasium-robotics`